oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Effective testing is a cornerstone of software sustainability.

 Retro-fitting tests to existing applications has proved to be challenging, for reasons that range from setting up a test environment that sufficiently mimics the application environment, to accessing internal interfaces that expose application logic to be tested.

+#### Working with higher level abstractions

+Something that the React/Redux framework makes possible is creating higher level abstractions that hide some of the gnarly details of how the software plumbing works.
+This is a good thing, but the value of this approach can be difficult to realize if the abstractions used are not adequately described and documented.
+Without supporting documentation, developers can be left needing to dig down through multiple layers of code abstraction to gain an understanding of how the abstractions are supposed to work.
+(For example, when working on some MELD code, we spent a fair amount of time chasing callbacks through several layers of code to get a handle on how a moderately simple application was supposed to work.)

+Further, if new abstractions are introduced, this increases the importance of testing to confirm that the implementations do properly present the higher level capabilities that they are intended to provide.
+When there are bugs in implementations of higher level abstractions, the effort required to isolate and fix them is much greater, especially when they are encountered at a later date when the original developer may no longer be involved with the project.

 #### Browser vs non-browser code